This episode was put together by Malcolm Garrett and is an introduction to some bands from early 70s Germany that changed the face of modern music.

 Cluster were initially known as Kluster, and made three albums under that name until founder member Conrad Schnitzler left, to briefly join Tangerine Dream, and then went on record a bewildering number of solo albums, sometimes up to seven or eight a year, many of which were private pressings of only a few hundred copies.
 Sadly there’s no space to feature him anywhere in this collection.
 The other two band members Dieter Moebius and Hans-Joachim Roedelius made several albums together, went on to play as Harmonia with Michael Rother from Neu!, and then later worked with Brian Eno, influencing his recordings with David Bowie on ‘Low’ and ‘Heroes’.
 This is also a good point at which to mention ubiquitous producer Conny Plank, whose audio presence is felt here as he had a hand in shaping so many Kosmische albums as composer, musician and producer, and was another influence on Brian and David.

-This is Krautrock, then, just as it was turning Kosmisch and becoming steadily more electronic.
+This is Krautrock, then, just as it was evolving into Kosmisch and becoming steadily more electronic.
 Whilst that became my lasting preference, there is only enough space here to give you as much as the briefest of introductions to that world.
 Maybe one day, in the future…

 So, no Harmonia, no La Düsseldorf, no Popol Vuh (who apparently owned the first Moog synthesiser in Germany, and which was subsequently bought by Klaus Schulze), no Deuter, and no Cosmic Jokers.
-No Can with Damo Suzuki, who together made their most enduring albums.
+No Can with Japanese singer Damo Suzuki, with whom they made arguably their most enduring albums.
 Nothing from what is considered ‘classic’ Tangerine Dream with their synths and sequencers.
 Not even any real Kraftwerk. who implicitly disown their first three albums, and silently draw a veil over the album they made when initially known as Organisation.

 I’ve also avoided spoiling the audio experience with any of the more ‘conventional’ bands, with their more traditional rock sound, such as Nektar, Guru Guru, Birth Control, Xhol Caravan, Annexus Quam, Grobschnitt, Floh de Cologne, or even the influential Agitation Free.